 Free Resources.
-Resources Access the RARE blog through Sign up for the monthly newsletter at sent on the 1st of each month Prompts 7-12 second set of 6 prompts Download File First 6 reflective prompts PDF Download File.
+Free Resources Access the RARE blog through Sign up for the monthly newsletter at sent on the 1st of each month Prompts 7-12 second set of 6 prompts Download File First 6 reflective prompts PDF Download File.

 Education in New Zealand.
 EYLFPLP E Newsletter No26.
 Heather barnes presentation.
 VEYLDF Module 4: Assessment for Learning and Development: the Early Years Planning Cycle.
 Workshop materials - NQS PLP.
 A national program of EYLF Professional Learning Workshops were held in rural, regional and metropolitan areas from March to August 2011.